Blake-Madden/Wisteria-Dataviz/Axes.md

 // ensure that the left axis isn't copying over the opposite axis linePlot->MirrorYAxis(false);

-// get the range of the Celcius axis and then fill opposite axis
+// get the range of the Celsius axis and then fill opposite axis
 // with the corresponding Fahrenheit values const auto cel2fahr = [](double cel)
     { return (cel * 9.0 / 5.0) + 32; };